Robert Benjamin Lewis

 When Lewis worked as a whitewasher, on February 23, 1841, he issued U.S. Patent no. 1992 for his improvement on large brushes used for whitewashing and "Such other Purposes to which the Same may be applicable."
 "The object of my improvements is to remedy these defects effectually and to provide, as it were, a framework in which new bristles may be inserted at a trifling expense after the old ones become unfit to use."
 He also successfully developed and marketed a concoction called "Lewis' Arabian Hair Oil."
 He sold his hair oil for many years.

 In 1836, Robert B. Lewis published a 176-page book entitled Light and Truth—the first "history book" about African Americans and Native Americans.
 The book was published in Portland, Maine, and printed by local bookseller and printer Daniel Clement Colesworthy.
 At the end of the book, Lewis noted that he hadn't said all that he wanted to and stated.
-He continued to collect more information, and in 1843 he decided to issue an expanded version of Light and Truth totaling four hundred pages.
+He continued to collect more information, and in 1843 he decided to issue an expanded version of Light and Truth, which totaled four hundred pages.
 In November 1843, four black businessmen of Boston—clothier Thomas Dalton, shoemaker and old clothes dealer James Scott, junk dealer Andress V. Lewis (no relation), and shoemaker Charles H. Roberts purchased the copyright of the expanded version of Light and Truth and by March of the next year produced it in one volume.

-The printer was Charles Roberts' half-brother Benjamin F. Roberts.
+The printer was Charles Roberts' half-brother, Benjamin F. Roberts.
 The book itself would go through two more printings.
 Light and Truth can be found in many libraries—the 1844 edition produced by the Committee of Colored Gentlemen has been reprinted in two twentieth-century versions—in 1970 by Kraus Reprint and most recently by Black Classic Press.
 As an ethnologist, his book Light and Truth was black ethnology that denounced notions of white superiority.
 During Lewis's life, the American school of ethnology held that non-white races were inherently inferior.
 It argued that God created the inferior races at a different time than Caucasians.
-In Light and Truth, Lewis exposed the illegitimacy of these views and asserted that all of humankind has a common origin.
+In Light and Truth, Lewis exposes the illegitimacy of these views and asserts that all of humankind has a common origin.

 Both an African American and Native American himself, Lewis also emphasized a shared cultural and reproductive history between African and Native Americans.
 After living for almost twenty years in Hallowell, Robert Benjamin Lewis moved his family to Bath, Maine, in about 1848, where he built a cottage near the Sagadahoc County courthouse on Lincoln Street.
 Lewis signed on as a ship's cook and steward on the merchantman Philip Larrabee of Bath, bound for the Haitian capital of Port-au-Prince in early 1858.
 Upon the ship's arrival, Lewis fell ill, and sometime during February 1858, he died and was buried in Haiti.